litestar-org/litestar/docs/usage/starlite-app/index.rst

    Its just a standard practice to name the "root" Python file in a project as `main.py`.
 But you are free to name it anything else like `app.py` or something else.

-That said, creating the root app is pretty straightforward & the only `required` argument is a list of :class:`Controllers <.controller.Controller>`, :class:`Routers <.router.Router>` or :class:`Route Handlers <.handlers.base.BaseRouteHandler>`.
+That said, creating the root app is pretty straightforward and the only `required` argument is a list of :class:`Controllers <.controller.Controller>`, :class:`Routers <.router.Router>` or :class:`Route Handlers <.handlers.base.BaseRouteHandler>`.
 The later section of the documentation takes a more comprehensive take on how to use the said class instances.
 But here's a quick peek into a simple standalone